JaniTech2025/GoogleBooks/README.md

-# BookFinder – Google Books Search App
+# BookNest – Google Books Search App

 A simple React app built with **Vite** that allows users to search for books by title using the [Google Books API](https://developers.google.com/books).
 It features input validation, responsive UI, and detailed book modals.
 In the UI design, the font, style and colours have been chosen to be mild, calming and have a book reading corner effect.